User guide

 Curtailed matches

 If play is interrupted by weather/court time limits/other reasons and cannot be resumed, you may select the Curtailed Match option to record the result as-is.
 The winner is determined by completed sets first — a partial later set does not cancel a set your opponent already won.
-If completed sets are tied, the partial last set or match tiebreak decides.
+If completed sets are tied 1–1, the side with more total games (every set line you enter, including a partial set) wins; if total games are equal, add the match tiebreak.
 On a pro set at 7–7, whoever is ahead in the 10-point tiebreak wins.

 Mutual no-contest